 As a result, I wrote:

 "A group is a good idea if you're interested in connecting your customers or leads to one another, you want to facilitate a sense of community surrounding your brand, or you're hoping to showcase your brand as a thought leader in the industry.
 However, a group is not a good idea if you want to use it to raise awareness about your products or services, or simply use it to post company announcements."

 In the example above, you can see I targeted a few different segments of readers with diverse purposes to help readers determine whether this how-to guide would even help them meet their own goals.

 Ultimately, understanding the purpose behind your how-to guide is critical for ensuring you target all the various components or angles of the topic at hand.

 Once you're ready to start writing your how-to guide, you might wonder if your tone or writing style should differ, compared to other types of posts.

 When people search "How to …" they're often in a rush to find the information they need, which means it's critical you write in short, concise sentences to provide an answer quickly.

 Use verbs when writing out steps.
-For instance, you'll want to say, 'Write a company background', rather than 'Your RFP should start with a brief background on your company.'
+Say, "Write a company background" rather than "Your RFP should start with a brief background on your company."